arielalvesdutra/books-readings-site/README.md

-## Descrição
+## Description

-Aplicação desenvolvida com Spring MVC 4 com JSP e JSTL para uma página de apresentação sobre um produto fictício.
-A principal intenção é praticar.
+Application developed with Spring MVC 4, JSP and JSQL for one page that presents a fictitious product.
+The main goal is to practice.

-A tela foi desenvolvida com Mobile First.
+The layout was developed with Mobile First.

-Os textos utilizados para preencher a tela foram elaborados da forma mais básica possível, sem nenhum compromisso de serem relevantes, coesos, etc.
+The texts that were used on the page were elabareted in a very basic way.

-Eu não quis utilizar fotos.
-Apenas os ícones.
+I didn't want to use photos.
+Only icons.

-## Tela
+## Screen

 ![association graph](src/main/resources/imgs/print-da-tela.png)

-## Ambiente
+## Environment

-**Servidores testados**: Tomcat 7, Tomcat 8.0,  Tomcat 8.5
+**Tested servers**: Tomcat 7, Tomcat 8.0,  Tomcat 8.5

 **JRE**: Java 8

-**Gerenciar de Dependências**: Maven
+**Dependency Management**: Maven

 ## Deploy

-1. Exportar o projeto para um arquivo `.war`
+1. Export the project to a `.war` file
-2. Colocar o arquivo `.war` exportado na pasta `webapps` do Tomcat
+2. Put the `.war` file in Tomcat's `webapps` folder
-3. Iniciar o Tomcat
+3. Start Tomcat
-4. Acessar o endereço do servidor tomcat com o mesmo nome do arquivo - http://servidor/nome-da-aplicacao
+4. Go in your web browser to the server address with the file name - http://server/file-name

-## Fontes dos icones
+## Icon fonts

-As fontes dos ícones foram extraídas do site [The Noun Project](https://thenounproject.com/).
+The icon fonts source is the site [The Noun Project](https://thenounproject.com/).